January is not over, so I can still talk about the new year.

 “Happy New Year,” said one person to another on one New Year morning, January 1, 2019.

 Nothing unusual about that, right?
 Well, one of them didn’t think so.
 Actually, he took offense.
 I am not kidding.

 “It is not our new year.
 Our new year starts in Muharram.
 For one Muslim to greet another Muslim with a Happy New Year greeting on January 1 is haram,” he pontificated, waving an accusing finger at the greeter.
 (Haram means ‘forbidden by God’).

-By now you must have gathered that both people Muslim.
+By now you must have gathered that both were Muslim.
 I have already ranted and raved, thrown my hands up in the air, rolled my eyes, and stopped short of ….
-Now that I am sober, may I share with you my take on this Happy New Year business, or rather, the take of a friend who took the time to ponder, reflect and find the answer in the Quran.
+Now that I am sober, may I share with you my take on this Happy New Year business, or rather, the take of a friend who took the time to ponder, reflect, find the answer in the Quran, and share it.
 Before I go into the explanation, I will give away the ending.
-It is not un-Islamic to offer a New Year greeting or have a new year resolution.
+It is not unIslamic to offer a New Year greeting or have a new year resolution.
 We are talking Gregorian New Year.

 Chapter 103 of the Quran is titled ‘Asr’ or ‘The Flight of Time.’
 May I quote it?
 Its brief, so don’t click out.

 “Consider the flight of time!
 Verily, man is bound to lose himself unless he be of those who attain to faith, and do good works, and enjoin upon one another the keeping to truth, and enjoin upon one another patience in adversity.”

 She interpreted it for me as follows: